arvados/rnaseq-cwl-training/_episodes/01-introduction.md

 * Alignment (mapping)
 * Counting reads associated with genes

-## Analysis shell script

-This analysis is already available as a Unix shell script, which we will refer to in order to build the workflow.

-Some of the reasons to use CWL over a plain shell script: portability, scalability, ability to run on platforms that are not traditional HPC.
+In this training, we are not attempting to develop the analysis from scratch, instead we we will be starting from an analysis written as a shell script.
+We will be using the following shell script as a guide to build our workflow.

 rnaseq_analysis_on_input_file.sh